California CSLB Bonds

 • Can qualify multiple licenses simultaneously

-• Bond required if they own less than 10% of the company
+• BQI required when owning less than 10% of voting stock

 Not sure which applies to your situation?